 Caring for Calla Lilies After They Bloom

-In warm climates where calla lilies are winter hardy (zones 8-10), the rhizomes may be left in the ground to bloom again the following summer.
-The plants may need to be divided every few years to keep them blooming well.
+In climates where calla lilies are winter hardy (zones 8-10), the rhizomes may be left in the ground to bloom again the next summer.
+If flowering decreases over time, dig and divide the rhizomes to restore vigorous growth.

 In cooler areas (zones 3-7), calla lilies are usually treated as annuals, with new bulbs planted each spring.
-The bulbs may be dug up and overwintered indoors, but you may not get the same results the second year.
+Alternatively, the rhizomes may be overwintered indoors, though flower production may be diminished the second year.

 If want to try saving your calla lilies for next year, here's what to do.
 Fertilize the plants throughout the growing season.
 Cut off the flower stems as soon as the blooms fade.
-Preventing the plants from setting seed will help conserve energy for next year’s flowers.
+This will prevent the plants from setting seed and help conserve energy for next year’s flowers.
 Continue fertilizing until the foliage begins to yellow.

 Ready to plant some calla lilies?
 Shop HERE.